COVID-19 CARES Act and Tax Update

 We have summarized some of the more pertinent provisions that we expect to impact our clients below.
 Please reach out to your GPW tax professional if you have questions regarding how these provisions could best benefit you.
 Or email your questions to CARES@gpwcpas.com and we’ll get back to you as soon as possible.

 Here are the pages within this section.
-Use the links at the right to access them.
+Click the links to access them.